 Later that fall she played Balthazar in “The Spanish Tragedy” at The Villain’s Theatre in Halifax.
 All the actors were actresses in the new adaptation and the revenge story unfolded with a plentiful dose of black humor.

-By the end of the summer season of 2017, after four seasons at the Watermark Theatre, she had appeared in “Blithe Spirit” “The Rainmaker” “The Lion in Winter” “Romeo and Juliet” “An Ideal Husband” “The Glass Menagerie” and most recently “Mrs. Warren’s Profession” and as the perky newlywed in “Barefoot in the Park”.
+By the end of the summer season of 2017, after four seasons at the Watermark Theatre, she had appeared in productions of “Blithe Spirit” “The Rainmaker” “The Lion in Winter” “Romeo and Juliet” “An Ideal Husband” “The Glass Menagerie” and most recently “Mrs. Warren’s Profession” and the perky newlywed in “Barefoot in the Park”.

 “The Watermark has been very kind to me,” she said.
 “I’ve gotten the opportunity to do Oscar Wilde and Bernard Shaw and Tennessee Williams.”

 “Leah Pritchard and Jordan Campbell have genuine chemistry together, an innocent quality which is very watchable and perfectly suited to the play,” wrote Colm Magner in his review of “Barefoot in the Park” for The Guardian.